mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

  - Fixed an issue where users were able to create or edit slash commands to contain more than two slashes in the URL.
  - Fixed an issue where resized emojis were being overwritten with original data.
  - Fixed an issue where the sidebar category "More" menu was not shown when hovering over a long category name.
- - Fixed an issue where a received direct message did not show up on the sidebar if it wasn't previously created.
+ - Fixed an issue where a received direct message did not show up on the sidebar if the direct message channel was newly created.
  - Fixed an issue where a search using ``from:`` failed to auto-load more results on the right-hand side when Elasticsearch was enabled.
  - Fixed an issue where an s3 file backend TestFileConnection failed due to permissions if S3PathPrefix was in use.
  - Fixed an issue where an id was missing for a Tooltip in PostInfo.